Course overview

 Course structure

-To qualify for the award of Bachelor of Design (Architecture)/Master of Architecture, students must pass 40 credit points as follows:
+To complete the Bachelor of Design (Architecture)/Master of Architecture, you must pass 40 credit points.
+This includes:

-To progress into the Master of Architecture level of studies from undergraduate architecture, students must achieve a Weighted Average Mark (WAM) of 65.
+To progress into the Master of Architecture level of studies from undergraduate architecture, students must have completed all 24 credit points of the undergraduate course and also achieve a Weighted Average Mark (WAM) of 65.
 Students achieving a WAM between 55 and 64 have the opportunity to submit a portfolio of relevant work and personal statement for consideration to potentially progress into the master level of studies.
-Students cannot progress to the postgraduate level of study without completing all 24 credit points at undergraduate level.
 A WAM of less than 55 results in an alternative exit from D306 Bachelor of Design (Architecture)/Master of Architecture with the award: S342 Bachelor of Design (Architecture).

 24